Hot Shelter downgrades

 Finally, the “goal” emerald’s pulsating glow is missing in SADX.

 The removal of the glow effect is a relatively minor issue.
 However, as this blog demonstrates, the entire game has many details removed in every level, and after so many downgrades it ends up losing its charm.
 Together with the removed lighting and reduced texture quality the “enhanced port” does not compare favorably to the Dreamcast original.
-In the PC version, this level can be improved significantly by reverting to the original Dreamcast version of all level models, fixing texture quality by using textures from the original game, and adding back fog effects and palettized lighting from the Dreamcast.
+In the PC version, this level can be improved significantly by reverting to the original Dreamcast version of level models, fixing texture quality by using textures from the original game, and adding back fog effects and palettized lighting from the Dreamcast.
 More on that in the “Fixing the PC version of SADX” section.